Castle to Castle

 Castle to Castle is the English title of the 1957 novel by Louis-Ferdinand Céline, titled in French D'un château l'autre.
 The book features Céline's experiences in exile with the Vichy French government at Sigmaringen, Germany, towards the end of World War II.
-One of the characters which appears is the actor Robert Le Vigan, a fellow collaborator.
+One of the characters which appears is the actor Robert Le Vigan, a close friend.

 For the first U.S. edition, translator Ralph Manheim won the 1970 National Book Award in category Translation.

-Legacy

-Castle to Castle was mentioned in a biography of Jack Kerouac, Subterranean Kerouac by Ellis Amburn (St. Martin's Press, 1998).
-Kerouac was at dinner with Steve Allen and Jayne Meadows at their apartment when he described Céline's work as "a portrait of existence as rotten and mad" (p.
-301).

-It was also adapted into a graphic novel by Paul Brizzi and Gaëtan Brizzi, along with Céline's other novels North and Rigadoon.
+It was adapted into the 2015 graphic novel La Cavale du Dr Destouches by Paul Brizzi and Gaëtan Brizzi, along with Céline's other novels North and Rigadoon.